Sprinter05/gochat/doc/IMPLEMENTATION.md

 - `ERR_HANDSHAKE` (0x04): Handshake process has failed.

 ## Body
-### Length
-After the header comes the **length**, which occupies another **2 bytes** that compose an unsigned integer of type `uint16`, which specifies the maximum length in bytes the payload can have.

 ### Payload
-The payload will start being read right after the length and arguments will be separated by **CRLF** (`\r\n`).
-The server is not responsible for reading extra bytes, that should be handled by the client application by specifying an adequate length.
-Said arguments will be processed as an string.
+The payload will start being read right after the header until **CRLF** (`\r\n`) is read.
+The server may handle the read bytes according to the supplied length in the header.
+If the payload has several arguments as specified by the header it will be read again.